KULeuven-COSIC/whats-the-matter/README.md

 ## Specifications

-- `Matter-1.3-Core-Specification.pdf`: The core Matter specification (v1.3).
+- `Matter-1.3-Core-Specification.pdf`: Matter Core Specification, version 1.3.
-- `Matter-1.4-Core-Specification.pdf`: The latest version of the specification (v1.4).
+- `Matter-1.4-Core-Specification.pdf`: Matter Core Specification, version 1.4 (the latest version at the time of this research).

 ## How to Use